caadams4/chall_08_pwn_writeup/README.md

 So we know:

   -No PIE.
-Addresses are constant. elf.sym.got.puts is puts location in the GOT and elf.sym.got.puts - obj.target will give us the offset. divide that by 8 to get the first scanf input.
+Addresses are constant. elf.sym.got.puts is puts location in the GOT and elf.sym.got.puts - obj.target will give us the offset. divide that by 8 to get the second scanf input.

   -We want to write the win function at the puts location.
-Win function address == 4198950
+Win function address == 4198950, the first scanf input

 Here we go